-Make the most of having more time on your hands by addressing your professional life and where your career is now.
-Things will begin to normalise, but that doesn’t mean that every aspect of your working life has to go back to how it was before once this lockdown period is over.
-Mapping out the big picture of your career by asking yourself these questions above will help you maintain sight of what you want to be doing in your life and how you can stay satisfied and successful in your job for the long term.
+Use this time to reflect on your professional life and where your career is now.
+Mapping out the big picture of your career by asking yourself the questions above will help you maintain sight of what you want to be doing in your life and how you can stay satisfied and successful in the long term.

 Roddy joined Hays in 1999 as a Recruitment Consultant.
 In 2012 he took over operational responsibility for Hays in Scotland, managing dedicated teams providing expert temporary and permanent recruitment services for a wide range of sectors and professions.
 From 2017, he has been the lead for Hays Personal & Executive Assistants business across the UK, providing strategic leadership to over 200 consultants.

 This lockdown, give your staff the support they need, sign up for free staff training from Hays Thrive.